userquin/vuetify-nuxt-module-types-check/README.md

   - ❌ `Ctrl + Mouse Click` on `nuxt.hook` hook name doesn't go to the definition
   - ❌ `Ctrl + Mouse Click` on any `nuxt.hook` parameter types doesn't go to the definition
 - Virtual Modules (app.vue & plugins/vuetify.ts)
-  - ✔️ resolves static import in Vue SFC script setup
+  - ✔️ resolves static and dynamic imports in Vue SFC script setup
-  - ✔️ resolves static import in TypeScrypt
+  - ✔️ resolves static and dynamic imports in TypeScrypt
   - ✔️ `Ctrl + Mouse Click` on `virtual:vuetify-ssr-client-hints-configuration` goes to the definition in both cases
   - ✔️ `Ctrl + Mouse Over` on the named import shows the type in both cases
   - ✔️ `Ctrl + Mouse Click` on the named import goes to the definition in both cases